Thai city copes with sorrowful fallout from mass shooting

 “I want to continue taking care of him, but I no longer have that opportunity,” he said, breaking into sobs.

-The bodies of security personnel began to be flown Monday morning to the capital Bangkok for funerals.
+The bodies of security personnel began to be flown Monday morning to the capital, Bangkok, for funerals.

 Nakhon Ratchasima was not prepared for killing on such a scale.
-The public hospital’s lone forensic doctor is performing autopsies before the bodies are released to families for cremation, but families were told he can only do a maximum of six autopsies per day, so some families won’t be able to retrieve their loved ones until Tuesday.
+The public hospital’s lone forensic doctor is performing autopsies before the bodies are released to families for cremation, but families were told he can only do six per day, so some won’t be able to retrieve their loved ones until Tuesday.

 ——